TheDevAtlas/Scaler-Field-2D/README.md

 This project had me optimize my code using the GPU to parallelize the process of calculating a mesh.
 My implementation allows for thousands of triangles to be generated and manipulated in real time, maintaining smooth frame rates and enabling complex terrain interactions without compromising performance.

-Read my article on the subject on [TheDevAtlas.com](https://www.thedevatlas.com/the-log/polygonization-of-a-scaler-field-in-real-time)

 ---

 <div align="center">